 Henry, located along the North Branch Potomac River at Elk Run, is a former company town for the Henry Brothers Coal & Coke Company.

-Kay Moor is a former company town at New River Gorge National River.
+Kay Moor is a former company town at New River Gorge National River in West Virginia.
 At its height, Kay Moor featured a coal mine and processing plant.
 Kay Moor was named for James Kay, a Low Moor Iron Company employee whose task was to construct the town at the base of the mountain.

 Lawton, a former company town in Fayette County, was home to the New River and Pocahontas Consolidated Coal Company’s No. 3 mine.